‘RHONJ’s’ Teresa Giudice & Her Daughters Match In Bikinis During Beach Trip

 The snap Giudice shared with her 1.3 million followers showed just how much her daughters – whose lives have been documented over the past eight seasons of RHONJ – have grown, as they all posed with their mom while at Funtown Beach in New Jersey.

-The Giudice sisters, 17-year-old Gia, 14-year-old Gabriella, 13-year-old Milania, and 9-year-old Audriana, all followed their mom’s lead in fun bikinis, while Teresa showed off her toned body in a pink and purple two piece which she paired with denim daisy dukes.
+The Giudice sisters, 17-year-old Gia, 14-year-old Gabriella, 13-year-old Milania, and 9-year-old Audriana, all followed their mom’s lead in fun bikinis, while Teresa showed off her toned body in a pink and purple two-piece which she paired with denim daisy dukes.

 “Fun in the Sun with my babies,” Giudice captioned the sweet photo showing her enjoying some downtime at the Jersey Shore with her four kids.
 “Love them to the moon and back,” she then added.